SpikeInterface/spikeextractors/README.md

 geom[:,0]=range(num_channels)
 ```

 Now we can import spikeextractors and use the NumpyRecordingExtractor since the raw data was stored in the numpy array format.
+(Typically the data would originate from a file on disk, but we are using an in-memory dataset for illustration.)

 ```python
 from spikeextractors import se